IsMoreiraKt/Volt/CODE_OF_CONDUCT.md

 - Removal of contributions or discussions from the project.
 - Temporary or permanent blocking of access to the repository.
 - Reporting the incident to the appropriate authorities, if necessary.

+## How to Report a Problem
+If you are a witness or victim of unacceptable behavior, we encourage you to report the incident directly to the project maintainers.
+You can do so via a private **issue**.